abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/1-Data-Structures.md

 Here, the `tail` of the list points to the `head` instead of pointing to `null`
 ![circular linked list](./img/circular-linked-list-1.png)

+- **Advantages of circular linked list**

+  - Any node can be a starting point.
+We can traverse the whole list by starting from any point.
+We just need to stop when the first visited node is visited again.
+  - Useful for implementation of `queue`.
+Unlike this implementation, we don’t need to maintain two pointers for front and rear if we use circular linked list.
+We can maintain a pointer to the last inserted node and front can always be obtained as next of last.

 ---

 ### Doubly linked list